 For several hours, rioters looted and ransacked congressional offices, including the office of House Speaker Nancy Pelosi; invaded the Senate chamber; and posed for pictures.

 At around 2 p.m., Acting Defense Secretary Chris Miller called up 1,100 members of the D.C.
 National Guard, according to a statement from the National Guard.
 Guard members eventually secured the perimeter, allowing law enforcement and FBI to clear the chambers and offices of the U.S. Capitol.
 Around 4 p.m., President Trump, who was in the White House, posted a video message on social media in which he repeated his false claims of election fraud, but told his supporters to "go home in peace."

 By 8 p.m., the Capitol complex was declared free of rioters, and Vice President Pence called the Senate back into session.
 At 9 p.m., Speaker Pelosi did the same in the House.
 Congress voted to confirm Joe Biden's electoral college win at 3:24 a.m. the following morning.

-One week later, on January 13, President Trump was impeached for incitement of insurrection.
-Unlike his first impeachment, 10 House Republicans joined Democrats in voting in favor of impeachment.
+One week later, President Trump was impeached for incitement of insurrection.
+Ten House Republicans joined Democrats in voting in favor of impeachment.
 Trump was found not guilty in the Senate trial, though seven Republican senators joined Democrats in voting to convict.

 In July of 2021, Speaker Pelosi formed a bipartisan House select committee, modeled after the commission formed in the wake of the September 11 attacks, to investigate the January 6 riot.
 On December 19, 2022, the committee investigating the attack voted to refer former President Trump and others to the Justice Department for potential criminal charges, including inciting or aiding an insurrection.